 Round Lake is a tiny village located in the state of New York.
 With a population of 854 people and just one neighborhood, Round Lake is the 795th largest community in New York.
-Much of the housing stock in Round Lake was built prior to World War II, making it one of the older and more historic villages in the country.
+Round Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Round Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Round Lake is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Round Lake who work in management occupations (18.30%), business and financial occupations (10.89%), and architecture and engineering (7.84%).